go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

    Requires `Mailer` to be enabled.
 - `DISABLE_REGISTRATION`: **false**: Disable registration, after which only admin can create accounts for users.
+- `REQUIRE_EXTERNAL_REGISTRATION_PASSWORD`: **false**: Enable this to force externally created accounts (via GitHub, OpenID Connect, etc) to create a password.
+Warning: enabling this will decrease security, so you should only enable it if you know what you're doing.
 - `REQUIRE_SIGNIN_VIEW`: **false**: Enable this to force users to log in to view any page.
 - `ENABLE_NOTIFY_MAIL`: **false**: Enable this to send e-mail to watchers of a repository when something happens, like creating issues.
 Requires `Mailer` to be enabled.